angular/angular/adev/src/content/guide/defer.md

 <a id="when"></a>
 `when` specifies a condition as an expression that returns a boolean.
 When this expression becomes truthy, the placeholder is swapped with the lazily loaded content (which may be an asynchronous operation if the dependencies need to be fetched).

-Note: if the `when` condition switches back to `false`, the defer block is not reverted back to the placeholder.
+NOTE: if the `when` condition switches back to `false`, the defer block is not reverted back to the placeholder.
 The swap is a one-time operation.
 If the content within the block should be conditionally rendered, an `if` condition can be used within the block itself.

 ```html
 @defer (when cond) {